JamFfm/NEXTIONDisplay/README.md

 1. Power off the display.
 Store the .tft file of this repository via a PC/Mac on a SD Card in a fat32 system (usually SD card max 32GB).
 There must be only 1 file on the card.
 Push the SD card in the display SD Card reader.
 Power on the display.
 Remove SD Card after installation.
 Again poweroff/poweron.
 Now you see the new startscreen.

-2. Load the NEXTIONDisplay addin from the CraftbeerPi3 addin section (not jet available).
+2. Load the NEXTIONDisplay addin from the CraftbeerPi3 addin section.

     Workaround: